 For example, people with type A blood have been established to have a senior risk of abdomen cancer compared with those with other blood types. “hurtful back on smoking and alcohol use can lower this risk,” he says.

 We don’t wait for blood typing results,” he says.
-Category O is the worldwide donor and can work with all other blood types, according to the American Red Cross.
+Category O is a worldwide donor and can work with all other blood types, according to the American Red Cross.

 Q. Is my blood type on any documents?